campbell17/campbell17-v2/journal/draft-PT-outline.md

   We're going slow.
 Let's add a week-long product-design-engineering quarterly planning sesh full of entire day-long meetings to discuss the color of shite.
 That'll fix it.
 - **Cheap Labor**
   Gaze upon the healthy headcount.
 What we lack in talent density we will surely recoup with a robust and strictly-adhered-to process.
 It's a machine, you see, you put people at one end and amazing software comes out the other end.
 Right?
-- ****
 - **The Sketch Widget**
   Let's not even look for an out-of-the-box solution for a geometry sketch tool.
 Let's build our own instead.
 Oh, there it is.
 Good thing we only wasted two weeks.
+- **The Clean Ass Code Revolution**
+  As our beloved product gets buggier, the language around the company starts to change.
+Everyone talks about quality now.
+Except, they forgot to aim.
+Our customers want quality, but our developers want to write clean code.
+These are not the same.
 - **The Mobile SDKillMeNow**
   Let's do the same thing on mobile, except this time we DO build it and then completely git-stash all that a year later, spend 6 months talking about using out-of-the-box functionality for Mobile, and then spend another 2 months debating it more.
 - **The Great Rebuild of '24**
   Suddenly, despite all evidence pointing to the opposite, we think we're capable of rebuilding the most widely used and relied-upon areas of the application.
 The Editor.
 The App Builder.
 The Data Viewer.
 In a vacuum, I welcome the idea.
 But my ass is sore from sitting in this chair for 4 years watching us bunt ourselves out on foul balls.
 Now we suddenly want to swing for the fences.
 Even our questionable leadership team can't approve a multi-quarter bet like this.
+One(1) slide deck is made to create a quote business case unquote, the senior leadership team (with the uncredited guidance of our CTO) makes the right call and claims it "needs to better align with some customer value".
 -

 So much has been said on Twitter about this phenomenon already.
 Such as: